 Examples of commercial contracts

-However, commercial contracts take different forms, and the one you use will depend on the nature of the business relationship and associated legal requirements.
+However, commercial contracts clauses take different forms, and the one you use will depend on the nature of the business relationship and associated legal requirements.

 Here are common examples:

 • Sales contracts: These agreements govern the sale of goods or services between a buyer and a seller.
 They outline the terms of the sale, including price, delivery, and payment terms.
+These are fundamental commercial contracts clauses used across industries.

 • Licensing agreements: These contracts grant permission to use intellectual property, such as patents, trademarks, or copyrights, under specific terms.
 They outline royalties, usage restrictions, and enforcement mechanisms.
+Commercial contracts clauses are essential here to protect rights.

 • Non-Disclosure Agreements (NDAs): These contracts protect confidential information shared between parties.
 They define what information is confidential, how it can be used, and penalties for unauthorized disclosure.
+The commercial contracts clauses in these agreements are highly sensitive.

 • Franchise agreements: These contracts grant the right to operate a business under an established brand name and business model.
 They specify fees, marketing requirements, operational standards, and termination conditions.